jhendric98/vscode_dev_docker/README.md

 2. Start VSCode using: code .
 3. Once the IDE launches you should get a prompt to Reopen in the container.
 4. Continue development setup as needed.
+5. Once the container is launched, you can start a Spark local cluster as follows:
+    a. start-master.sh
+    b. start-workers.sh spark://localhost:7077

 ## TODO
 1. Create release tags for each cloud environment.